 How did a guy from the UK end of living and working in Cape Town?
 Well, as most young people are, I was a bit lost when I finished school in 2002 and ended up taking a gap year which I spent as a volunteer in South Africa.
 I was 18 years old, had zero work experience and didn’t have a clue what I wanted to do with my life.
 Phrases like sustainable development, conservation issues, balance sheets, unique selling points were all foreign to me and were certainly things I had no understanding of at that time!

 I left the cold UK weather behind me and headed to Africa.
 I travelled from East Africa down to Cape Town over 4 months.
-When I arrived in South Africa I volunteered at an elephant park monitoring four newly released lions.
+When I arrived in South Africa I volunteered at a park monitoring four newly released lions.
 I loved it.
-I spent 3 months driving around the reserve observing these lions learn about their new home, and getting to know them intimately!
+I spent 3 months driving around the reserve observing these lions and learning about their behavior and unique personalities!
 This volunteering experience and my other travels around the continent meant I was very quickly hooked on Africa!

 Volunteering can achieve so much.
 My world changed rapidly and I soon ditched the plan to go to university.
 I had gone from school leaver, to gap year volunteer in South Africa, to business owner in several months.
 I suddenly had a vision and a purpose I never had before, and a growing confidence to do this job.
 Today, and every day I pinch myself to make sure that we’ve achieved with African Impact isn’t a dream.
 And with every success I find myself more focused on learning and doing great things — it’s such an exciting journey.